saulodamata/ns-3-http-traffic-generator/README.md

 To run this application, you also have to add the HTTP Header to your NS-3 code.

-The files were placed where they should be in your ns-3 instalation.
+The files were placed where they should be in your ns-3 instalation, i.e., in the directories /src/applications and /src/internet.

-Remember to add the entries for all these files to the suitable waf script (wscript).
+The wscript files were included as examples.
+Search for the http entries in the wscript examples and make the insertions in your wscript files.
+If you just replace the wscript files you can mess other modules in your ns-3 instalation.